sphinx-doc/sphinx/doc/usage/extensions/autosectionlabel.rst

    called ``Introduction`` that appears in document ``index.rst``.
 Useful for avoiding ambiguity when the same section heading appears in different documents.

+.. confval:: autosectionlabel_maxdepth

+   If set, autosectionlabel chooses the sections for labeling by its depth.
+For example, when set 1 to ``autosectionlabel_maxdepth``, labels are generated only for top level sections, and deeper sections are not labeled.
+It defaults to ``None`` (disabled).